ELITE FITNESS

 What Happens When You Do This:

-If you’ve ever had a massage in that area, you know how tight and stiff this muscle can get.
+If you’ve ever had a massage in that sensitive area, you know how tight and stiff this muscle can get.
 This is not a muscle you want to get tighter – especially because it can lead to shoulder and neck dysfunction.
-Plus, this muscle is not supposed to help us stabilize in a plank.
+This muscle is not supposed to help us stabilize in a plank.
+Let your core do it's job!

-On the other hand, in this study the Head Down Plank significantly increased abdominal activity.
+Also, in this study the head down plank significantly increased abdominal activity.

-Even though it did increase abdominal activity, higher muscle activation does not offset poor posture (and improper alignment).
+Even though it increased abdominal activity, higher muscle activation does not offset poor posture (and improper alignment).

-Most people live in a forward head posture because of all the sitting they do.
-So if your head is down during a plank, you are in essence reinforcing this faulty neck position which can lead to some serious problems.
+Most people live in a forward head position (sometimes called "tech neck") because of all the sitting and leaning forward.
+So if your noggin is down during a plank, you are reinforcing this faulty neck position which can lead to some serious problems.

 7 Powerful Plank Variations